JohnyzHub/quarkus-kafka-multi-topic/README.md

-Start the quarkus application in dev mode: open three cmd windows and run the following commands in separate windows and navigate to the base folder of the project ie. web-message-system
+Start the quarkus application in dev mode: open three cmd windows and run the following commands in separate windows and navigate to the root folder of the project.
 ```shell script
 mvn clean install -DskipTests -U -f message-producer quarkus:dev
 mvn clean install -DskipTests -U -f message-processor quarkus:dev